Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 28 Desember 2025 17.31.35 UTC
+- WIB: Minggu, 28 Desember 2025 18.24.47 UTC
-- WITA: Minggu, 28 Desember 2025 18.31.35 UTC
+- WITA: Minggu, 28 Desember 2025 19.24.47 UTC
-- WIT: Minggu, 28 Desember 2025 19.31.35 UTC
+- WIT: Minggu, 28 Desember 2025 20.24.47 UTC

 Kutipan Inspiratif:
-"Human nature is evil, and goodness is caused by intentional activity."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: nature
+Kategori: friendship